The Blacklist To Finish Series Using Motion Comic Style

 The episode, “The Kazanijian Brothers”, had already begun shooting.
 As its air date is scheduled for May 15th, the showrunners had to act fast.
 Instead of delaying the release of the episode until it can be properly shot, they’ve come up with another idea.
 The episode will mix live-action shots with a motion comic style to fill the gaps.
 This style refers to a “comic book style” of shooting, bringing images to life.

 #TheBlacklist is going to be more animated than usual.
 The season finale will feature a hybrid of live-action and graphic novel-style animation when it airs Friday, May 15 at 8/7c on @NBC. pic.twitter.com/HMpJLH4GTh

 The animated style mimicking graphic novels is no stranger to television.
 It is commonly featured in fully-animated shows.
 However, the mixture of live-action and motion comic style in The Blacklist will be an interesting use of the format.
 It’s certainly unexpected but could end up bringing the show to a new level.
 Many shows have found success in mixing up their visual styles, like Community’s stop-motion episode, or when South Park shows live-action characters.

 Using The Unexpected Production Pause To Their Benefit

-Parks and Recreation released an unconventional video-chat format to release a reunion episode.
+Parks and Recreation released an unconventional reunion episode that used a video-chat format.
 Saturday Night Live has been doing shows from home.
 So, it’s clear that television has begun working with the unfortunate coronavirus limitations to find creative and innovative ways to release their episodes.
 We’re eager to see how The Blacklist pulls off using the motion comic style.